 For more information here are some excellent resources:

-If you have any questions about gifted programming at HHA, please contact Laura Guitian, Director of Enrichment at: email@example.com or 410-396-9146 ext.
-125.
+If you have any questions about gifted programming at HHA, please contact Laura Guitian, Director of Gifted and Advanced Learning at: firstname.lastname@example.org or 410-396-9146.